bruvellu/cephalic-furrow/3-text/furrow.md

 <!--We find that late epithelial folds appear on the head--trunk interface of both mutants in a consistent matter ({@fig:ectopic}a,b, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).-->

 <!--TODO: Update count of ectopic folds adding dorsal experiments-->

-In contrast to the cephalic furrow which initiates as a straight line almost orthogonal to the anteroposterior axis and progressively declines posteriorly, the ectopic folds form already tilted and show no obvious trend in angular direction over time ({@fig:ectopic}e,f).
-While the cephalic furrow shows stereotypic cell morphologies in the different regions of the fold [@Spencer2015-td] ({@fig:ectopic}b), ectopic folds lack wedge-shaped initiators, and have a wider and often asymmetric cleft ({@fig:ectopic}b, {!@fig:vid-profile-btd} and {!@fig:vid-profile-eve}).
-In addition, ectopic folds are nearly 25% shorter, and invaginate only half of the epithelial area compared to the cephalic furrow in sibling controls ({@fig:ectopic}g--i).
-Taken together, these analyses reveal that in the absence of the genetically determined cephalic furrow, ectopic folds with distinct positioning and dynamics appear in the area of the head--trunk boundary.

 <!--EFs differ significantly from CF, suggesting they form via different mechanisms-->